-Do you have leftover ribbon or string from the holidays?
-We can set this preschool measuring activity faster than we can pour ourselves a cup of hot coffee in the morning.
+Do you have a leftover ribbon or string from the holidays?
+Good news!
+You can set up this easy preschool math activity faster than pouring yourself hot coffee in the morning.
+Introducing measuring with ribbons!

 Sounds ambitious, I know.

 Well, fear not, it’s true.
-We call these Breakfast Invitations, and they are a great way to introduce such an important early math skill as we wake up slowly and begin our day with play.
+These Breakfast Invitations are a great way to introduce an important early math skill as you wake up slowly and your child begins their day with play.

 RELATED: SIMPLE ideas such as this are found on our activity cards.

-The ribbons have fun designs that almost instantly captives a preschooler’s attention.
+This simple setup introduces your child to nonstandard measurement.
+The ribbons have fun designs that almost instantly captivate a preschooler’s attention.

-Since our preschooler is interested in what is in front of him, he is more likely to be engaged with problem-solving and testing each length.
+Since preschoolers are likely interested in what is in front of them, they are likelier to be engaged with problem-solving and testing each length.

 RELATED: Here are 50+ kid activities for the home that invite play into your every day!